-Reduction and repair of bucket handle meniscus tear

-How successful are meniscus repairs?
+Reduction and repair of bucket handle meniscus tear How successful are meniscus repairs?

-The success of a meniscus repair is dependent on:

-- Blood supply.
-Meniscus repairs in the outer portion of meniscus (periphery with good blood supply) are likely to heal in over 80% of the time.
+The success of a meniscus repair is dependent on: - Blood supply.
+Meniscus repairs in the outer portion of meniscus (periphery with good blood supply) are likely to heal in over 80 percent of the time.
 For horizontal tears, radial tears, complex tears and tears which involved the less vascular zone, the success rates after meniscus repair are lower.
 If the meniscus repair fails, a second surgery may be necessary to remove the re-torn meniscus. - Meniscus tissue quality.
 Older patients usually have degenerate meniscus tissue and this may not allow for robust meniscus repairs to be performed.
 Meniscus repairs in older patients are less successful. - Patients must be compliant with the post-operative rehabilitation after a meniscus repair to allow for optimal meniscus healing.

-Pre-op MRI bucket handle medial meniscus tear

-Post-op MRI ACL reconstruction and bucket handle medial meniscus tear repair
+Pre-operative MRI bucket handle medial meniscus tear

-Post-surgery rehabilitation

-After meniscal surgery, rehabilitation with a physiotherapist is needed to restore knee range of motion, strength and movement control.
+Post-operative MRI ACL reconstruction and bucket handle medial meniscus tear repair Post-surgery rehabilitation After meniscal surgery, rehabilitation with a physiotherapist is needed to restore knee range of motion, strength and movement control.
 The size, location and complexity of the meniscal tear will determine the rate of post-operative progression.

-For knee meniscus repairs, the patients usually have to be on crutches for protected weight-bearing for 6 weeks.
+For knee meniscus repairs, patients usually have to be on crutches for protected weight-bearing for six weeks.
 The range of motion of the operated knee may have to be limited with the use of the brace as well.
-The patient will usually be allowed to have full weight bearing and full range of knee motion 6-8 weeks after meniscus repair.
+The patient will usually be allowed to have full weight bearing and full range of knee motion six to eight weeks after meniscus repair.
 For isolated knee menisectomy surgery, there is usually no need for the use of crutches and restriction of knee range of motion.

-Limitations after surgery

-- The patients may have difficulty with the use of the operated knee in activities such as driving for up to 8 weeks. - After isolated meniscus repair surgery, the patients are allowed to: - jog only at least 4 months after surgery - return to pivot sports at least 6 months after surgery - They must regain their lower limb strength before they can be released back to sports.

-Save The Meniscus: The importance of meniscus preservation is now well understood!

-Our team of Surgeons, Nurses, Physiotherapists and Sports Trainers in Changi General Hospital are ready to manage all types meniscus injuries, meniscus deficiency and complex knee reconstructions.
-2 Simei Street 3 Singapore 529889 Tel: 6788 8833 Fax: 6788 0933 www.cgh.com.sg Reg No 198904226R
+Limitations after surgery - Patients may have difficulty using the operated knee in activities such as driving for up to eight weeks. - After isolated meniscus repair surgery, patients are allowed to: - jog only at least four months after surgery - return to pivot sports at least six months after surgery - They must regain their lower limb strength before they can return to sports.
+Save the meniscus: The importance of meniscus preservation is now well understood!
+Our team of surgeons, nurses, physiotherapists and sports trainers in Changi General Hospital are ready to manage all types meniscus injuries, meniscus deficiency and complex knee reconstructions.

-For appointments and enquiries, please call the CGH Appointment Centre at Tel: (65) 6850 3333

-CGH Appointment Centre operating hours:

-8.30 am to 8.00 pm (Monday to Friday) 8.30 am to 12.30 pm (Saturday & Sunday) Closed on Public Holidays

-For more information, please visit http://www.cgh.com.sg

-Organisation Accredited by Joint Commission International

-All information is valid at the time of printing (May 2016) and subject to revision without prior notice.
+Singapore General Hospital

+KK Women's and Children's Hospital

+National Cancer Centre Singapore

+General Hospital

+Changi

+National Heart Centre Singapore

+National Dental

+Centre Singapore

+Sengkang

+General Hospital

+Eve Centre

+PATIENTS, AT THE HE RT OF ALL WE DO.

+2 Simei Street 3 Singapore 529889 Tel: (65) 6788 8833 Fax: (65) 6788 0933 Reg No 198904226R CGH Appointment Centre For appointments and enquiries, please call: (65) 6850 3333 Operating hours: 8.30 am to 5.30 pm (Monday to Friday) 8.30 am to 12.30 pm (Saturday) Closed on Sunday & Public Holiday For more information, please visit www.cgh.com.sg facebook.com/ChangiGeneralHospital Information is valid as of October 2021 and subject to revision without prior notice.
+All information provided within this publication is intended for general information and is provided on the understanding that no surgical and medical advice or recommendation is being rendered.
+Please do not disregard the professional advice of your doctor.